Top 10 enterprise software asset management solutions

 • Expensive: The SAM module plus required ITOM licenses add up fast.

-• Complex implementation: Getting SAM fully configured takes time and often requires specialized consultants.
+• Complex implementation: Full configuration takes time and often requires specialized consultants.

 • Feature overload: Smaller teams may not need the full breadth of what’s included.

-• Discovery is a separate purchase: You need ITOM Discovery for automated asset scanning, and it’s not in the base SAM license.
+• Discovery is a separate purchase: You need ITOM Discovery for automated asset scanning; it’s not in the base SAM license.

 ServiceNow SAM works best for organizations already invested in the ServiceNow ecosystem.
-If you’re starting fresh or operating on a tighter budget, the total cost can be hard to justify, especially when alternatives bundle discovery, CMDB, and service mapping without separate license add-ons.
+If you’re starting fresh or working with a tighter budget, the total cost can be hard to justify against alternatives that bundle discovery, CMDB, and service mapping.

 4. Zluri: SaaS-focused management and visibility

 Zluri targets organizations with heavy SaaS portfolios.
-It provides visibility into SaaS spending, usage, and compliance, helping IT teams control app sprawl and reduce redundant subscriptions.
+It gives IT teams visibility into SaaS spending, usage, and compliance, and helps control app sprawl and redundant subscriptions.

 Key features